This page contains all the lists and resources you will need as we get ready for Appalachia 2026!

 Fill each pan as much as possible - we will be hungry!

 Wrap each pan thoroughly and tightly in TIN FOIL.
+Multiple layers of foil are encouraged.
 Please DO NOT use plastic wrap.

-Write the ingredients of your meal on an index card; place the index card in a zip lock bag and tape it to the tin foil on the top of you pan.
+Write the ingredients of your meal on an index card; place the index card in a Ziploc bag and tape it to the tin foil on the top of the pan.
 It is best to do this before you freeze your meal - otherwise, the tape won't stick.

 Allergens: Please note if your recipe includes peanuts, cashews or walnuts.